MICHELE NORRIS, Host:

 MCCARTHY: In recent weeks, hundreds of militants have staged cross-border raids from Afghanistan into neighboring districts of Swat.
 Army spokesman General Athar Abbas says the same Pakistani militants who were pushed over the border appear to be roaring back.
 Not long ago, Pakistani intelligence trained militants to fight India in Kashmir, the disputed region between India and Pakistan.
 Ziauddin Yousafzai says that was like releasing dangerous snakes.
 But he says the army deserves credit for de-radicalizing extremists today.

-Mr. YOUSAFZAI: We created serpents.
+YOUSAFZAI: We created serpents.
 You know, snakes.
 And we thought that this snake will bite my neighbor and it will not bite me.
 Now they have come to their senses.
 So it's good, we support it.
 We support it.

 MCCARTHY: And in Swat, Dr. Feriha Peracha quietly continues her effort to rehabilitate young men.
 She says the best way to undo their Taliban indoctrination is to give them back their childhood.

-Dr. PERACHA: Even yesterday there was a big brawl apparently.
+PERACHA: Even yesterday there was a big brawl apparently.
 They're teenagers, for heaven's sake.
 You know, they are going to get into brawls and that's all right.
 They're children, in the end.

-Julie McCarthy, NPR News.
+MCCARTHY: Julie McCarthy, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.